African Wedding Customs To Know As A First-time Guest

 East Africa has countries such as Eritrea, Tanzania, and Kenya among the large nations in East Africa.
 Swahili people are native to Tanzania, Kenya, and parts of Central Africa as well.
 Many from these particular parts of the continent are Muslims, and their wedding customs tend to emulate other Islamic cultures.

 Similar to Indians and North Africans, Swahili wedding celebrations tend to feature a henna pre-wedding party for the bride, her bridesmaids, and other close women relatives.
-Swahili grooms together with their male relatives gather for a night for fight-dancing before the wedding, which is typically referred to as kirumbizi.
+Swahili grooms together with their male relatives gather for a night for fight-dancing before the wedding.
+It is typically referred to as kirumbizi.

-Amhara is people who are native to Ethiopia with their traditional weddings featuring garments that are made from Habesha cloth.
+Amhara is people who are native to Ethiopia with their traditional weddings featuring Habesha cloth garments.
 Brides put on elegant white gowns which are made from the fabric with gold or red trimmings and accents in bright blue, deep greens, or rich black.
 The attire of the groom can either be a long coat with the same cloth parts or western suit.

-The Orthodox in Ethiopia tends to be the most common religion of the region, and most Ethiopian Americans tend to embrace fashion for hosting their weddings.
+The Orthodox in Ethiopia tends to be the most common religion of the region.
+Most Ethiopian Americans tend to embrace fashion for hosting their weddings.
 With similar teachings of the catholic faith and Greek Orthodox, the wedding always take place in a church that features Holy Trinity symbolism.

 North African Wedding customs

 North Africa, mainly has Islamic as the main religion embraced by countries such as Tunisia, Algeria, Egypt, Libya, and Morocco.
-It is a norm for traditional brides that come from these regions to perform a bath ritual that is referred to as Hamam.
+It is a norm for traditional brides that come from these regions to perform a bath ritual called Hamam.
 It is used to purify the couple before their marriage.

-The next step is where the bride, together with her closest friends and relatives gather to have a henna party where their feet and hands are decorated with traditional dye symbolic of good luck.
-If you happen to be part of an African wedding friend or the bridal party, you might also be invited for the night before the wedding party.
+The next step is where the bride, together with her closest friends and relatives gather to have a henna party.
+A henna artist decorates their feet and hands with traditional dye symbolic of good luck.
+If you happen to be part of an African wedding friend or the bridal party, you might also receive an invitation for the night before the wedding party.

-Most weddings in North Africa are Islamic, and thus, the customs and rituals are derived from Islamic traditions.
-You will have to dress conservatively while in the mosque for the wedding ceremony, no bare legs and arms are allowed for both men and women.
+Most weddings in North Africa are Islamic, and thus, the customs and rituals come from Islamic traditions.
+You will have to dress conservatively while in the mosque for the wedding ceremony.
+Thus, no bare legs and arms for both men and women.
 And if you are a woman, you will need to bring with you a scarf to cover up your head.

-When entering the mosque for the wedding, you will be required to remove your shoes.
-A Muslim themed wedding will feature a very short ceremony that is referred to as Nikah, segregated by gender.
-The reception for the wedding might also be separated by gender too, with separate rooms for women and men, or there might be a partial separation happening in the same place with men having different tables from those occupied by women.
+When entering the mosque for the wedding, you will need to remove your shoes.
+A Muslim themed wedding will feature a very short ceremony called Nikah, segregated by gender.
+The reception for the wedding might also be separated by gender too, with separate rooms for women and men.
+There also might be a partial separation happening in the same place with men having different tables from those occupied by women.

 Countries in the central and southern parts of Africa include Namibia, Botswana, South Africa, Congo and Angola.
 Zulu tends to be an essential and sizeable ethnic group that spans in this particular region.
 Umabo is the traditional wedding ceremony for Zulu.
-However, couples from these central and southern countries usually have white weddings or a celebration that is westernized on a different location and day.
-You might be invited to both ceremonies.
+However, couples from these central and southern countries usually have white weddings.
+Or they can opt for a western celebration on a different location and day.
+You might receive an invitation to both ceremonies.

 The Umabo, the traditional wedding ceremony, happens at the parents of the groom’s place, but most modern couples adapt to it.
-As a Zulu bride, one is required to put on a cow skin skirt and unique headdress called the isicholo, which is a reserve of married women, as a sign of being married.
+As a Zulu bride, one is required to put on a cow skin skirt and unique headdress called the isicholo.
+It is usually a reserve of married women, as a sign of being married.